luigibonati/DEAL/README.md

 - The uncertainty values are unitless, and range between 0 and 1.
 Lower threshold means more selected structures; higher threshold, fewer selections.
 - A good starting point is around 0.1.
 As a rule of thumb, homogeneous, condensed and/or crystalline systems tend to have fewer different local environments and require smaller thresholds (<<0.1), whereas heterogeneous systems may require larger ones (>0.1).
 This is also connected with the number of species (more species -> higher treshold required).
 - Try a few values and compare how many structures are selected; distributions often are very similar across thresholds, what changes is the number of structures.
 One can decide based on the computational budget (for DFT calculations).
-- A practical strategy is to perform **incremental selection**: start with a high threshold, then decrease it progressively until a target number of structures is reached.
+- A practical strategy is to perform **incremental selection**: start with a high threshold, then decrease it progressively until a target number of structures is reached (see Example 4).
 - Use chemiscope/OVITO to visualize the selected structures and identify which environments triggered selection.

 Note: the training time scales unfavorably with the number of samples.
 For a large dataset, it is advised to divide it in chuncks and run DEAL separately on each of them, and then performing a second DEAL selection on the output structures.